Corne2Plum3/Giphurs/README.md

 ## 2. Build the font

-Once all dependencies are ready, you can build the fonts using.
+Once all dependencies are ready, you can build the fonts using the following command (add `-B` if you want to build the font and that it says that "fonts" is already up to date):

 ```sh
 make fonts